-The best quoted bid/ask spread is $0.08—not great but only a 0.06% hit on the overall value of the trade.
+The best-quoted bid/ask spread is $0.08—not great but only a 0.06% hit on the overall value of the trade.
 However, those quotes are only for 100 shares.
 For 200 shares the spread widens to $0.44, and for 1000 shares the visible book widens to 125/129.54—a chilling $4.54 spread.

-Which brings us to rule #1: Always use limit orders unless the security you are trading has narrow spreads and deep liquidity.
+This brings us to rule #1: Always use limit orders unless the security you are trading has narrow spreads and deep liquidity.

-For example, if market forces are causing a ETF’s price to drift higher than its intraday net asset value (iNAV), then an AP can step in and execute a profitable, essentially risk free arbitrage transaction that creates more shares.
+For example, if market forces are causing an ETF’s price to drift higher than its intraday net asset value (iNAV), then an AP can step in and execute a profitable, essentially risk-free arbitrage transaction that creates more shares.
 The AP (and the ETF) are happy to create shares until the increased supply has driven the market price down close to the iNAV value.
 The reverse situation, with the ETF price below the iNAV is also profitable for the AP to correct by redeeming shares.

 If your trade is small, say 100 shares or less, then a limit order should be fine.
 If you want to score a few pennies on the spread you can try placing your order between the bid/ask price and see if it fills.
 If it doesn’t execute you can cancel your order and improve your offer until it does complete.

-For larger orders things get a bit trickier.
+For larger orders, things get a bit trickier.
 I’ve tried “all or none” limit orders without much success.
 What has worked for me is a limit order set within the bid/ask price, biased a few cents in the market maker’s favor.
 If I’ve specified a good limit price I will see partial fills in 100 share blocks over the span of a minute or two until the order is complete.
 You only pay your commission once, assuming the order completes within the trading day.
-Of course there are risks to this; the market might move against you, or liquidity might be exhausted, but compared to the risk of a lousy price these are good risks to take.
+Of course, there are risks to this; the market might move against you, or liquidity might be exhausted, but compared to the risk of a lousy price these are good risks to take.